mapr-demos/predictive-maintenance/README.md

 /opt/mapr/kafka/kafka-*/bin/kafka-console-consumer.sh --topic /apps/factory:mqtt --new-consumer --bootstrap-server not.applicable:0000 | while read line; do echo $line | jq -r "to_entries | map(\"\(.key) \(.value | tostring)\") | {t: .[0], x: .[]} | .[]" | paste -d ' ' - - | awk '{system("curl -X POST --data \x27{\"metric\": \""$3"\", \"timestamp\": "$2", \"value\": "$4", \"tags\": {\"host\": \"localhost\"}}\x27 http://localhost:4242/api/put")}'; echo -n "."; done
 ```

-## STEP 4 - Update lagging features in MapR-DB for each failure event:
+## Step 4 - Update lagging features in MapR-DB for each failure event:

 This process will listen for failure events on a MapR Streams topic and retroactively label lagging features in MapR-DB when failures occur, as well as render the failure event in Grafana.
 Update "http://localhost:3000" with the hostname and port for your Grafana instance.